Marco-Zechner/OpenAI.ChatGPT.Net/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

-Please ensure your code is well-tested and follows the existing coding style.
+Please ensure your code is tested and follows the existing coding style.
+(about what existing code style am I even talking xD)

 ## License